-IEM Impedance & Sensitivity Explained: What GK AudioLab's Specs Tell You
+IEM Impedance & Sensitivity Explained: GK KUNTEN Technical Dataset

-A practical guide to understanding IEM impedance and sensitivity specs — and how GK AudioLab's 32Ω / 110–115dB/mW lineup affects source pairing, volume, and sound quality.
+A practical guide to understanding IEM impedance and sensitivity — including the GK KUNTEN specs and how they affect source pairing and sound quality.

 Two Numbers That Define Drivability